carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 repository](https://scholarslab.github.io/learn-twarc/06-twarc-command-basics.html).
 For
 this workshop, follow along in the provided environment.

+> ## Data Moment: Where are your files?
+>
+> If you are using an online Jupyter environment you will
+> need to put copies of your data files into that
+> environment.
+>
+> If you are running your own Jupypter on your
+> laptop, make sure to move the data files
+> someplace under your local control.
+Do NOT
+> use a DropBox or Google Drive.
+{: .datamoment}

 ## Starting up JupyterLab
 Open our [LSIT JupyterLab](http://carpentryworkshop.lsit.ucsb.edu/){:target="_blank" rel="noopener"} in a fresh web browser window.